Platform

 No provider key exposureYour OpenAI / Anthropic keys are stored encrypted in Cognocient's vault.
 A leaked proxy key cannot be used to call providers directly.

 Per-key spend visibilityEvery call is attributed to the key that made it.
-Filter Live Calls by key to see exactly what a specific environment or team is spending.
+Filter the API Call Log by key to see exactly what a specific environment or team is spending.

 Best practices for key management

 One key per environment — Create separate keys for production, staging, and development.
-This prevents staging traffic from inflating your production cost reports and lets you set different spend caps per environment.
+This prevents staging traffic from inflating your production cost reports, and lets you revoke one environment's access without affecting the others.

 Store keys in environment variables only — Never hardcode proxy keys in source code.
 Use .env files locally and your secret manager (AWS Secrets Manager, GCP Secret Manager, Doppler) in production.